tourforge/tourforge.github.io/Development Machine Setup.md

 - `git init`
 - `git remote add origin https://<YOUR_FINEGRAINED_TOKEN_HERE>@github.com/<ORGANIZATION_OR_USERNAME>/<REPOSITORY>.git`
 - `git fetch`
-- `git checkout main`

-The repository is ready to use, this will also grant write access if it exists on your account.
+The repository is ready to use.
 Repeat this entire process for any additional repository that you want to clone.

 ## iPhone Setup